Agoraphobia

 What Treatment is Available?

-Rehabilitation programs offered by trained therapists are proving successful in restoring the ability to cope with everyday life.
-Programs with a cognitive-behavioural approach to agoraphobia are often the most beneficial.
-The majority of people undertaking these programs experience a definite change in symptoms.
-In many cases a full recovery without future episodes of agoraphobia is possible.
+Rehabilitation programs offered by trained therapists have proven effective in restoring the ability to cope with everyday life.
+In particular, programs that employ a cognitive-behavioral approach to agoraphobia often yield the most significant benefits.
+Indeed, the majority of individuals who participate in these programs experience a noticeable improvement in their symptoms, and many achieve a full recovery without future episodes of agoraphobia.

-Alcohol and self-prescribed drugs generally do not lessen the symptoms of agoraphobia, and may well increase the levels of stress and depression experienced.
-Whilst there are certain medications, which may be of assistance, long-term drug therapy is generally not the best treatment.
+While alcohol and self-prescribed drugs may provide temporary relief, they generally do not alleviate the symptoms of agoraphobia and can even exacerbate stress and depression.
+Although certain medications may be helpful in some cases, long-term drug therapy is typically not the most effective treatment.

 Where to Get Help